department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/research/topline-summary.md

 	> “It says required in red.
 Unless it directly has an impact on my care or disability I don’t know why it needs to be shared, it should be an option.” - P13

-**#4: The participants who identify as other than straight or cisgender found the sex assigned at birth and sexual orientation fields triggering.**
+**#4: Veterans who identify as other than straight or cisgender found the sex assigned at birth and sexual orientation fields triggering.**

 	> “I would call someone at VA and complain [if I saw sexual orientation in my own profile].” - P3